Savings.com.au takes an in-depth look at how interest rates on savings accounts and term deposits have changed.

 Why are rates so low now?

-There are a number of reasons why overall interest rates on both savings accounts and term deposits are at historical lows, but the biggest by far is the fact that our cash rate is at a record low of 1.50%, and has been so for a record 26-months straight.
+There are a number of reasons why overall interest rates on both savings accounts and term deposits are at historical lows, but the biggest by far is the fact that our cash rate is at a record low of 1.00%, and has been so for a while now.

 The cash rate is set every month by the Reserve bank of Australia and is a reflection of the overall strength of our economy.
 The cash rate is the base interest rate that banks charge each other for loans to manage their day-to-day cash needs – a low cash rate means it’s cheaper for banks to borrow from each other and the RBA, resulting in lower interest rates all around.